-The 2021 Lincoln County Hazard Mitigation Plan update was revised through careful consideration of each section, municipality, and the changing hazard response landscape.
-Changes are reflected in the beginning of each section with a bulleted list of highlighted changes in the coming section.
+The 2021 Lincoln County Hazard Mitigation Plan update was revised through careful consideration of each Element, municipality, and the changing hazard response landscape.
+Changes are reflected in the beginning of each Element with a bulleted list of highlighted changes in the coming section.
+Changes to development in Lincoln County are reflected in population tables, and in Element B about future risk, as well as demographic trends and vulnerability.
+This information informed mitigation actions and plans.